Jonas Vingegaard: 2021 – Tour de France runner-up

-2022 season
+2022 – Tour de France victory

 His first major result of 2022 was finishing 2nd in Tirreno–Adriatico, which he followed up by finishing 6th in the 2022 Tour of the Basque Country.
 Team Jumbo-Visma dominated the 2022 Critérium du Dauphiné where Vingegaard finished 2nd behind teammate Roglič, and won the queen stage of the race.

-He started the Tour de France in strong form with Pogačar being the only GC rider finishing ahead of him after the opening stage individual time trial.
-On stage 5 Roglič suffered a crash which cost him time and Vingegaard nearly lost considerable time himself.
+He started the Tour de France in strong form, with Pogačar being the only GC rider finishing ahead of him after the opening stage individual time trial.
+On stage 5 Roglič suffered a crash, which cost him time and Vingegaard nearly lost considerable time himself.
 He suffered a mechanical and could no longer ride his bike, but teammate Nathan Van Hooydonck was nearby to give him his bike.
-Van Hooydonck's seat was positioned considerably higher than Vingegaard's so he had to be out of the saddle the entire time.
-His teammate Steven Kruijswijk came by and offered to give up his bike, but then the team car arrived and got his backup.
+Van Hooydonck's seat was positioned considerably higher than Vingegaard's, so he had to be out of the saddle the entire time.
+His teammate, Steven Kruijswijk came by and offered to give up his bike, but then the team car arrived and got his backup.
 Thanks in part to the powerful effort of Wout van Aert near the end of the stage, Vingegaard lost little time.
-In the following stages he would battle with Pogačar for stage wins and time bonuses and end up as the only GC rider within a minute of the lead as the race entered the high mountains.
-Stage 11 included a final climb of the Col du Granon, a climb which had not been used since 1986 where Greg LeMond seized the yellow jersey from Bernard Hinault.
+In the following stages, he would battle with Pogačar for stage wins and time bonuses and end up as the only GC rider within a minute of the lead as the race entered the high mountains.
+Stage 11 included a final climb of the Col du Granon, a climb which had not been used since 1986, where Greg LeMond seized the yellow jersey from Bernard Hinault.
 Team Jumbo-Visma attacked Pogačar on the Col du Télégraphe and Col du Galibier with Roglič while having Laporte and Kruijswijk nearby and van Aert up the road.
 On the final climb Vingegaard attacked at the 5 km mark, and dropped Pogačar for the second time in his career, except this time Pogačar was not able to make it back.
 Relentlessly advancing, Vingegaard won the stage and the yellow jersey and gained +2:51 on Pogačar.
 This put Vingegaard in the lead and relegated Pogačar to third, behind second-placed Romain Bardet.
 This was the first Tour de France stage victory of his career.
-He defended his lead the following day which concluded with a mountain top finish on Alpe d'Huez.
+He defended his lead the following day which concluded with a mountaintop finish on Alpe d'Huez.